mongodb/docs/source/reference/glossary.rst

    pipe
       A communication channel UNIX allowing independent processes to send and receive data.
-In the UNIX shell, piped operations allow the output of one commmand to be passed as the input of another.
+In the UNIX shell, piped operations allow users to direct the output of one command into the input of another.

    IPv6